 - More Americans than ever before say they are suffering from allergies.
 It is among the country's most common, yet often overlooked, diseases.

-For more information, tips and tools from the oldest and largest patient advocacy organization for those with asthma and allergies, please click on the link below.
+For more information, tips, and tools from the oldest and largest patient advocacy organization for those with asthma and allergies, please visit www.aafa.org.